-For gold and silver bullion buyers, the question arises of where to take delivery of and safeguard your precious metals.
+For gold and silver bullion buyers, the question arises of where to keep your gold and silver.
 Taking physical delivery of your gold or silver is often the most rewarding part of the purchasing experience, as it gives you, the bullion investor, a fuller understanding of the real value of tangible monetary assets.

 But with this tangible asset comes the risk of theft.
 Owning even small amounts of gold and silver makes you a target for burglars.
 And the more visible these precious metals are, or the more people know about them, the greater the risk.

 Furthermore, not everyone can afford a safe to store their bullion.
 And even if they can, a safe can actually make metals less safe.
 Ordering and installing one — or even the mere sight of it — might alert the wrong people to a gold stash.
-Nevertheless, finding the best way to hide your gold and silver is a crucial part is a crucial part of keeping your investment secure.
+Nevertheless, finding the best place to store your gold and silver is a crucial part of keeping your investment secure.

 Because we are such proponents of taking physical delivery first, we have compiled a few creative storage solutions based on voluntary, anonymous customer feedback.

 But before we can begin, we are obliged by our legal department to state the following to you:

 GoldSilver.com does not recommend or endorse any of the listed storage solutions in this report.

 The following are only examples of storage ideas aimed to spark the creativity within our customers and expose the nearly limitless array of options available.

 Finally — and we never thought we would have to say this — common sense demands that sensible bullion investors refrain from posting their stashes or storage locations on Facebook, YouTube or any other social media websites.